Operator Fractional Brownian Sheet and Martingale Differences: Limit Theorem

 for any $1\leq i,j\leq n$, and

-for some $C\geq1$, then they \cite{Zhi Wang 1} constructed a sequence $\{Z_n\}$ to converge weakly to the fractional Brownian sheet.
-Inspired by these work, we want to study the weak limit theorem for the operator fractional Brownian sheet we introduced in Definition 2.1.
+for some $C\geq1$, then, based on $\{\xi^{(n)}\}$, the authors of \cite{Zhi Wang 1} constructed a sequence to converge weakly to the fractional Brownian sheet.
+Inspired by these results, we want to study the weak limit theorem for the operator fractional Brownian sheet of Riemann-Liouville type $X$ introduced in Definition \ref{da-35}.
+Similar to Wang, Yan and Yu \cite{Zhi Wang 1}, we assume that $\frac{1}{2}<\lambda_D,\Lambda_D<1$ in the rest of this paper.

 Define

 and